linode/docs/docs/guides/databases/couchdb/using-couchdb-on-ubuntu-2004/index.md

         curl -X PUT http://admin:password@127.0.0.1:5984/new-example-db

-1. To view a list of the documents in the `example-db` database, use:
+1. To view a list of all documents in the `example-db` database, use:

         curl -X GET http://admin:password@127.0.0.1:5984/example-db/_all_docs